This page was last modified on May 6, 2014

 My replies to Fumerton, Huemer, and McGrath.

-"Can Selection Effects on Experience Influence its Rational Role?" forthcoming in Oxford Studies in Epistemology 4, Ed.
+"Can Selection Effects on Experience Influence its Rational Role?"
+Oxford Studies in Epistemology 4, Ed.
 T. Gendler.Oxford 2013.

 "Consciousness, Attention, and Justification", with Nico Silins.
 Forthcoming in Dodd and Zardini, eds.
 Scepticism and Perceptual Justification.
 Oxford 2013.

 "Are There Edenic Grounds of Perceptual Intentionality?
 Symposium on David Chalmers's The Character of Consciousness Analysis Reviews, 2013.
 (DOI) 10.1093/analys/ans150

 Do Visual Experiences Have Contents?
 In Perceiving the World, ed.
 Bence Nanay, Oxford University Press, 2010, pp. 333-68.
 Also Chapter 2 of The Contents of Visual Experience.

 Cognitive Penetrability and Perceptual Justification | in Nous 2011.